 You will get through this period.
 Remember: you may be newly single, but you are not alone.
 Your friends, family, and even your children’s teachers all have vital roles to play in helping your kids adjust.
 Let them help.
 And above all, keep listening to your children.
 It is important for them to know that when they need to be heard, you are there.

-At Haas Tharrington, P.A., we recognize and value the contributions that teachers and other educators make to the health and well-being of the children of divorce in their classes.
+At Haas & Associates, P.A., we recognize and value the contributions that teachers and other educators make to the health and well-being of the children of divorce in their classes.
 As Carol Buchner once said, “They [students] may forget what you said but they will never forget how you made them feel.”